izi-on/mini-c-compiler/README.md

 ## Java Development Kit (JDK) ##

-You can test if you already have Java development kit installed by typing:
+You can tests if you already have Java development kit installed by typing:
 ```
 javac -version
 ```